neoito-hub/HR-docs/src/Leave_policy.md

 - In case of adoption or surrogacy, employees can take leave upto 5 days and leave can be taken only if child is actually living with the parents.

  ### Compensatory Leave Off
-- An employee is eligible for compensatory leave off when he/she has worked on on any of the national/festival/declared off day after getting approval from manager.
+- An employee is eligible for compensatory leave off, when he/she has worked on on any of the national/festival/declared off day after getting approval from manager.
 - Compensatory leave off will be added along with balance leaves available for the employee.

 ### Leave Encashment